Re-labeling ImageNet: from Single to Multi-Labels, from Global to Localized Labels: Related Works

 \textbf{Knowledge distillation.} Knowledge distillation (KD)~\cite{hinton2015distilling} also utilizes machine supervisions generated by the ``teacher'' network.
 Studies on KD have enriched and diversified the options for the teacher, such as feature map distillation~\cite{zagoruyko2016paying,heo2019AB,heo2019comprehensive}, relation-based distillation~\cite{park2019relational,tian2019contrastive}, ensemble distillation~\cite{shen2019meal,zhu2018knowledge}, or iterative self-distillation~\cite{furlanello2018born,yang2019snapshot,xie2020noisy_student}.
 While those studies pursue stronger forms of supervision, none of them have considered a strong, state-of-the-art network as a teacher because it makes the KD supervision far heavier and impractical.
-With the random crop augmentation in place, every training iteration would involve a forward pass through the strong yet heavy teacher. \ourframework is similar in that the model is trained with machine supervision, but is more efficient. \ourframework supervises a network with pre-computed label maps, rather than generating the label on the fly through the teacher for every random crop during training.
-The key advantages of \ours and \ourframework against the original training and KD are summarized in Table~\ref{tab:checkbox}.
-We present experiments comparing ours against the state-of-the-art KD approaches.
+With the random crop augmentation in place, every training iteration would involve a forward pass through the strong yet heavy teacher.
+Ours is similar in that the model is trained with machine supervision, but is more efficient\footnote{From a more general view of KD that utilizes teacher and student in any form, our method can be seen as a new and efficient type of KD.}. \ourframework supervises a network with pre-computed label maps, rather than generating the label on the fly through the teacher for every random crop during training.
+We present the key advantages of ours against KD in Table~\ref{tab:checkbox}.

 \textbf{Training tricks for ImageNet.} Data augmentation is a simple yet powerful strategy for ImageNet training.
 The standard augmentation setting includes random cropping, flipping, and color jittering, as used in~\cite{pyramidnet,ghiasi2018dropblock,densenet,GoogleNet,yun2019cutmix,touvron2019fixing}.
 In particular, the random crop augmentation, which crops random coordinates in an image and resize to a fixed size, is indispensable for a reasonable performance on ImageNet.
 Our work considers localized labels that make the supervision provided for each random crop region more sensible.
 There are additional training tricks for training classifiers~\cite{zhang2017mixup,yun2019cutmix,ghiasi2018dropblock,stochasticdepth,devries2017cutout} that are orthogonal to our re-labeled training data.
 We show that those tricks can be combined with our re-labeling for improved performances.